KokoBello/article-apimockserver/ARTICLE.md

 ### Setup mocking

-Since the api mock server is based on Wiremock we can simply use the well-known Wiremock rest api to register stub mappings, or use pre-loaded mapping files.
+Since the api mock server is based on wiremock we can simply use the well-known wiremock rest api, to interact with the wiremock runners exposed by our api-mock-server.
+We can register stub mappings, verify behaviour and all the things available when using vanilla wiremock.
+We can for example take advantage of wiremocks support for pre-loaded mapping files.

-We chose to create a number of mock clients, that helps the test writer to setup whatever preconditions the test needs, in each external system.
+For some systems, (or requests), we have setup static mocks.
+We pack the api-mock-server with some pre-defined stub files, giving us mocks that allways will be in place.
+We have though found it very easy-to-use and convenient, to create a number of mock clients.
+These helps the test writer to setup whatever preconditions the test needs, in each external system.

+Example mock client
 ```
-public class BifCustomerIdentityMockClient extends BaseWiremock {
+public class CustomerServiceMockClient {

-  private WireMock wireMochClient = WireMock.create()
+  private WireMock wireMockClient = WireMock.create()
                 .https().host("customer-system.com").build());

   public void givenCustomer(Integer ssn, String name) {
-        wiremock.register(
+        wireMockClient.register(
                 get("/api/rest/v1/customers?ssn="+ taxpayerId)
                         .willReturn(aResponse()
                                 .withStatus(200)